 Related to fast fashion as well as the desire for more ethical business practices generally is the trend towards ethical fashion and sustainable shopping.
 This has led to the rise of environmentally concerned initiatives like the Clean Clothes Campaign, the Fashion Pact External debuted by French president Emmanuel Macron in 2019, Fibershed (in California), the New Standard Institute, the NRDC's Clean by Design, and others.

 There are two rising topics in the sustainability discussion within the fashion industry.
 The first is the rise of organic brands.
 The second is sustainable consumption and low waste with the related interest in second hand fashion -- thrift stores, clothes consignment websites and stores, and re-purposing.
+One emerging problem related to sustainability and ethics is the practice of greenwashing which is conveying a false impression or providing misleading information about how a company's products are more environmentally sound.

 The industry is increasingly interested in data.
 Internet retailers are using the data they have collected to better understand customers - who they are, what they are buying, emerging trends, etc. That data is also essential for the customization and personalization that consumers want.
 The data gathering has also been a boon for the types of customers that traditionally may have been ignored or customers interested in niche products.